COVID-19 (Coronavirus FAQs)

 Red Funnel continue to monitor the evolving situation in relation to COVID-19 (Coronavirus) and appreciate there is a high level of uncertainty for our customers surrounding their travel plans.

 If you still have to travel at this time, our timetable remains in operation.
-However there are some imminent changes, with a reduction in scheduled sailings for both services.
+However we have made changes, with reductions in scheduled sailings on the Vehicle Ferry, and temporary suspension of the Red Jet foot passenger service from 18 April.
 Further information is available below, and for the latest updates you can check our Service Status Page.

 For customers who no longer want to travel, and need to amend / cancel a booking we are offering several flexible options: